Eltaurus-Lt/Anki-Card-Templates/README.md

 > 			          </div>
 > 		          {{/NewFieldName}}
 >       ```
+>
+>       For using a newly created Field as Card's [question](#4-changing-the-question-field) or [answer](#5-changing-the-answer-field), see the respective sections.
 >   7. Click 'Save'

 </details>

-##### 3. Converting Notes to a different Type
+##### 4. Converting Notes to a different Type

 Notes can be converted from one Note Type to another after creation.
-This can be used to upgrade from [older versions of the template](#4-checking-the-template-version) or to convert Notes initially made from a completely different template into the Memrise template (without recreating the Notes from scratch and without losing Card review history).
+This can be used to upgrade from [older versions of the template](#5-checking-the-template-version) or to convert Notes initially made from a completely different template into the Memrise template (without recreating the Notes from scratch and without losing Card review history).

 <details>
   <summary>step-by-step:</summary>